Air Force One Is Down: Production

 The project was first conceived for television in the late 1970s.
 MacLean wrote up the story as a 120-page novella about Air Force One being hijacked while hosting a number of oil company executives.
 Don Sharp was going to make it for Warner Bros and scouted locations in Yugoslavia but then Warner Bros pulled out.
 The project was turned down by NBC who did not want to make something about terrorism at the time.
 After The Hostage Tower was made it was revived as a proposed telemovie in 1980 but production was postponed.

+Reception

+The German website TV Spielfilm criticised the plot and acting and found the series had little to do with the original books.

+Filmdienst too was very negative about the film, stating, "Intricate action thriller with lots of twists and turns that at least partially distract from the absurdity of the plot.
+The stereotypical images of the enemy and the television budget that contradict the claimed effort are disturbing."
+A similar assessment can be found at TV Today.
+Ultimately, poorly choreographed action scenes, low budget special effects and props, lack of trained stunt doubles and mediocre performances detract from the classic original story and a strong main cast.